Abiodun12/Realism_Voice/README.md

 - **Audio issues**: Make sure FFmpeg is installed and your microphone is working
 - **API errors**: Check your API keys in the `.env` file
 - **Voice not working**: Verify the `RIME_SPEAKER` value and internet connection
+- **TTS Failures**: If Rime TTS fails, the system will automatically fall back to Deepgram TTS
+- **Self-interruptions**: If the assistant interrupts itself, try increasing the endpointing and utterance_end_ms values
+- **Microphone errors**: Ensure your microphone is properly connected and not being used by another application

 ## License